 May all be blessed with health, peace, and illumination in this lifetime!

-The first yoga class I went to illustrates this quote well.
-At the local gym, the teacher was guiding the class to relax and let go, but my mind was clearly not going down without a fight!
-After a few “unsuccessful” attempts, I put yoga on the back burner.
-Later on, I made a second attempt at yoga, this time, a little more eager and a little less closed- minded.
-It all began at a local gym- different than the one before, one class a week led to two and three and soon I found myself rearranging my schedule around the yoga classes.
-When I went to a “Hot House” Yoga class at the CNY Yoga Center, (where they turn up the heat and play techno music) everything shifted.
-That was the turning point for me.
-The instructor’s voice echoed through my head for days as I daydreamed about the 2 hr class.
-After that, I began studying at the center regularly and working behind the desk, subsequently diving deeper into the practice of yoga.
-I want to thank both Lisa and Lorie for all the blessings they have shown and given to me through their humble care, knowledge and intuition.
+Kelly's practice began at a local gym, the teacher was guiding the class to relax and let go, but the mind was clearly not going down without a fight!
+Later on, a second 'attempt' at yoga was made at a different local gym, this time around something was different.
+One class a week led to two and three leaving a thirst for knowledge.
+When she attended the “Hot House” yoga class at CNY Yoga Center, (where they turn up the heat and play techno music) the experience shifted everything.
+The instructor’s voice echoed through her head for days. she began studying at the center daily, diving deeper into the practice of yoga.
+Kelly has much gratitude to both Lisa and Lorie (Saraswati) for all the blessings they have shown and given through their humble care, knowledge and intuition.

-In fall of 2007, I was blessed again to train with the Dharma Mittra for the 200 Hour Life of Yogi Teacher Training in NYC.
-I wish to pass on the teachings of Dharma Mittra, as well as, the lessons from all teachers I have met along the way, knowing that each student must find their own path through their own means of discovery.
+Continuing on the path led to 200 hour teacher training in 2007, with Dharma Mittra in NYC.
+Her intension is to share the teachings of Sri Dharma Mittra, as well as the lessons from all teachers she has met along the way, knowing that each student must find their own path, through their own means of discovery.

 Meaghan was first introduced to Yoga in high school.
 As a former Rhythmic Gymnast, she was drawn to Yoga asana as a way to regain her flexibility & strength.